Years ago, I struggled with depression.

 - Pray some more.
 When you’ve pinpointed those few things, pray again for God’s direction, and seek His will and plans for your life so that in the end, whatever you choose to do, you’ll feel confident that He’ll be behind you and able to sustain you through the ups and downs.

 With that in mind, I encourage you to seek people who are willing and able to help you achieve your goal(s).
 By researching and asking questions, you’ll gain knowledge.
 These are the steps that helped me discover my passion for writing.
-But even so, it still wasn’t an easy road.
-That is for another post, though. 🙂
+But even knowing that, it still wasn’t an easy road.
+That is for another post, though. ?